petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/liferay-ui-tag-library/liferay-ui-tabs.md

 - Java Development
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Liferay UI Tabs

 Tabs create dividers that organize content into individual sections.
 Content can be embedded or included from another JSP.

 To add tabs to your app, use the `<liferay-ui:tabs>` tag and specify each tab's name as a comma-separated list for the `names` attribute.
 For example, three tabs named `tab1`, `tab2`, and `tab3`, look like this in the JSP: